arshad7658/Face-Detection/README.md

 Detects all the faces in an image.
 GUI made using tkinter library.
-I had no GPU so chose to use facealignment library that returns coordinates of found faces.
-Overall, was much easier.
+Uses facealignment library to return coords of face which can be drawn using rectangles in opencv.
+Made a simple GuI using tkiner which opens file browser window and shows output.